 The plots are now updated and will contain mostly the powder sample pixels.

-To clean up the sample pixels even more you can remove the pixels bordering around each sample object.
-Press the “Select: Border pixels” button.
+To clean up the sample pixels even more you can remove the pixels bordering the background around each sample object.
+Select the Border pixels button.

-Use the default of 1 border pixel and press “OK”.
+Use the default of 1 border pixel and select OK.
 The border pixels have now been selected.

 In the next step, you will set the Critical Distance threshold.
 This is the distance to the sample model and will be used to determine if pixels are sample or not.
 The histogram is showing the distance to the model for all pixels in the images.
 Pixels on the left side of the red vertical line (critical distance) are inside the threshold.

 Drag the red line to the right to move the threshold.
 As you can see from the image, more pixels are included when doing this.
-The aim is to find a level where all powder pixels are included but not pixels from the background (As a general recommendation you can use the default threshold shown with a black vertical line).
+The aim is to find a level that includes as many powder pixels, and as few background pixels as possible (As a general recommendation you can drag the red bar to the “valley” between the sample, and background bars in the histogram.
+Although in most cases the default threshold, shown by a black vertical line, is adequate).

-In “Table” for the project, you can now see all the sample objects in the images after the sample model has been applied and the background pixels removed.
+In the Table for the project, you can now see all the sample objects in the images after the sample model has been applied and the background pixels removed.

-Press the “Explore” tab.
+Open the Explore tab.
 A PCA model has been created based on the average spectrum for each sample.
 Each point in the scatter plot corresponds to a sample and the points are clustered based on spectral similarity.
 Select one or several points to see their average spectrum.

 Create a PLS quantification model